 Snoring comes in a number of forms but can certainly create problems.
 Primary snoring describes a situation where snoring occurs without any other health consequences.
 It is annoying for the person and anyone close enough to notice but consequences are usually limited.

-Sleep apnoea refers to the situation where a person stops breathing or is unable to breathe while asleep.
-This is usually witnessed as a long pause in breathing followed by a “catch-up” snort or sudden breath.
-In some instances it can wake the person and, in severe cases, can occur hundreds of times a night.
+Sleep apnoea refers to the situation where a person stops breathing or is unable to breathe adequately while asleep.
+This is usually witnessed as laboured breathing or a long pause in breathing followed by a “catch-up” snort or sudden breath.
+In some instances, it can wake the person and, in severe cases, can occur hundreds of times a night.
 Usually the person experiences a restless night and wakes the following morning feeling unrefreshed.
 Sufferers are often tired through the day and may fall asleep at inopportune times.
 Sleep apnoea has been linked to behavioural problems and poor performance in children at school.
 Adults may experience concentration issues and it can be a contributing factor in motor vehicle and workplace accidents.

 The causes of sleep apnoea are varied but it is often due to a number of inter-related factors.
 There can be physical factors such as large tonsils, floppy throat tissues, nasal blockage and obesity.
 Additionally, there can be problems related to the way a person’s brain regulates breathing and general issues related to sleep behaviours.